Wyckoff native Greg Schiano signed a five-year deal Thursday, making him the head coach of the Tampa Bay Buccaneers, according to a report from ESPN.

 Schiano, 45, is expected to be officially introduced as the team's new coach at a press conference on Friday.

-In 11 seasons as the head football coach at Rutgers, Schiano won five bowl games, including a monumental 27-13 victory in December over Iowa State in the second annual New Era Pinstripe Bowl — a game was played at the Bronx's Yankee Stadium in front of 38,328 fans.
+In 11 seasons as the head football coach at Rutgers, Schiano won five bowl games, including in December over Iowa State in the second annual New Era Pinstripe Bowl — a game was played at the Bronx's Yankee Stadium in front of 38,328 fans.

 Schiano compiled a 49-28 record at Rutgers since took the helm there in 2001.
 He served as a defensive assistant with the Chicago Bears from 1996-98.